Sha-Chen-Abd-Math/Hive-Five/README.md

 We can see the our consumption is about 1.7 mA.

+# The embeded system

+Designing a casing to house our sensors and MKRwan board was a meticulous process that demanded considerable time and attention to detail.
+We had to meticulously consider cable lengths, cut and connect wires to the sensors, and create openings in the casing.
+Additionally, we had to ensure seamless integration with the Printed Circuit Board (PCB) by linking connectors.
+Ensuring the antenna's proper installation was also crucial to prevent degradation during deployment.
+This comprehensive approach ensured that our system was not only functional but also durable and reliable in real-world conditions.

 # Deployment

 We were excited to install our system on the hive !